Omega-3 Fish Oil Benefits for Heart Health

 Ideally, index levels should measure at 8% or higher, yet most Americans will find their levels 4% or lower, the same level that increases coronary heart disease by 30% than those with healthy levels.

-Studies show that cardiovascular disease and all-cause mortality decrease linearly in line with increasing doses of omega-3 intake.
+Studies show that cardiovascular disease and all-cause mortality decrease linearly with increasing doses of omega-3 intake.

 Fish Oil Supplements

-I use the 2-gram Fish Oil Challenge as the most cost-efficient way to measure omega-3’s in the body, support them with a high-potency fish oil, and then re-test to see if they need more or can go to a maintenance level intake.
-Testing kits can be purchased on their own as well.
+I use the Omega-3 Longevity Bundle as the most cost-efficient way to measure omega-3s in the body, support them with a high-potency fish oil, and then retest to see if they need more or can go to a maintenance-level intake.
+Testing kits can also be purchased on their own.

 For long-term fish oil intake, I use Omega Complete – EPA, DHA, and DPA Support.
 DPA is a lesser-known omega-3 often referred to as the “forgotten omega-3”.
 It provides overlapping benefits to EPA and DHA, but also additional benefits on its own.